-The leader in machine gun accessories and parts
+The leader in firearms parts and accessories.

 Text & Photos by Robert M. Hausman

-What today is arguably the largest dealer in surplus war material in the country, Sarco (an acronym for Steen Armament Research Company), Inc., of Easton, Pennsylvania, actually began quite humbly in the attic of a small apartment.
+What today is arguably the largest dealer in surplus military material in the country, SARCO (an acronym for Steen Armament Research Company), Inc., of Easton, Pennsylvania, actually began quite humbly in the attic of a small apartment.
 Charles "Cholly" Steen, the company's founder, recalls his next major expansion came by moving into a barn some years later, and then into his first store, all in the anti-gun state of New Jersey.

 Living in a Toy Store

 After several years in business as a non-corporate entity, Sarco was finally incorporated in 1962.
 It has since established a long tenure of 38 years in the arms business.
-Sacro, Inc.'s emphasis is strictly focused on surplus merchandise.
+Sarco, Inc.'s emphasis is strictly focused on surplus merchandise.
 Although we do sell commercial-type material, virtually all of our business centers around the accumulation of surplus material.

 Through the years, Sarco, Inc. has expanded into almost every facet of the gun business, except for the commercial end.
 Much of the business is done with military arms collectors, shooters and military history re-enactors.
 Steen describes his business as having allowed him to, "live in a toy store all these years."